 "In order to experience the truth, you must move into a state that is real.
-'Nothing' is as real as 'Everything' and is what some of you have experienced as a ‘dark night of the soul.’
+'Nothing' is as real as 'Everything' and is what we might experience as a ‘dark night of the soul.’
 To realize that you reside in nothingness is but the counterpart of realizing that there is an all to which you belong."

 Book 2, Chapter 5, A Course of Love, Mari Perron

 So why am I talking about all this?
 Too much time on my hands?
 No, that’s not it.
 So, let me tell you what got me going on this.
 Actually, it's a rather strange story, even spooky, like something out of 'The Twilight Zone.'

 But rather than tell you directly, I’ll quote my friend James, the protagonist in Elysium’s Passage.
 As it happens, he had the same experience as me.
 In fact, it was identical… same place, same time of year, except I was sleeping in my van and he was sleeping under the stars.
 One of those strange coincidences, I guess.
 So, here’s what he says in Elysium's Passage: The Summit, Chapter 8:

 ‘A most extraordinary event occurred to me that I will never forget,’ I said.
 ‘It was in the early autumn when I was camping in a tranquil alpine meadow not far from the mountain resort of Banff.